 There’s more evidence the paracetamol will relieve your bunged-up nose than the decongestant.
 You’ll also save money by sticking with the medicine-cabinet staple.
-A 2-pill dose of the painkiller-decongestant tablets we looked at were, on average, 3 times the price of plain paracetamol.
+A two-pill dose of the painkiller-decongestant tablets we looked at were, on average, three times the price of plain paracetamol.

 When we asked companies for evidence to support claims for phenylephrine, the results were underwhelming.

-The New Zealand Self Medication Industry Association (NZSMI) – the PR representative for major maunfacturers such as Reckitt Benckiser (Nurofen, Lemsip) and Bayer (Demazin) – offered a decade-old study showing phenylephrine working in 4 out of 8 trials.
+The New Zealand Self Medication Industry Association (NZSMI) – the PR representative for major maunfacturers such as Reckitt Benckiser (Nurofen, Lemsip) and Bayer (Demazin) – offered a decade-old study showing phenylephrine working in four out of eight trials.